mkondel/amplity-auth-test/README.md

 ## Notes
 - Use the provided user/pass above.
 - _If you register with your own email I will be able to see it, so don't._
+- See the GIF below for what happens, or rather the abscense of the loading indicator.